 ISRO says the Chandrayaan-2 mission is "to foster a new age of discovery, increase our understanding of space, stimulate the advancement of technology, promote global alliances, and inspire a future generation of explorers and scientists."

-If space officials aren't able to reestablish a connection with the lander, this would be the second moon-bound mission of the year that has failed just before landing.
+The Chandrayaan-2 mission marks the second moon-bound mission of the year that has failed just before landing.

 In April, the Israeli Beresheet lunar lander also malfunctioned and failed just before touchdown; that lander was destroyed.